m-mackie/tidyklean/README.md

+Notes: As someone who knows very little of design.
+I did my best by watching tutorials to come up with a simple design that I could code to get more experience with CSS, specifically Flexbox, which is one of my weaker points.
+This product will always be in motion as I use it to hone my CSS skills from the skeleton site it is today to something that will be beautiful and semi-functional.

 ## **Overview**
 TidyKlean is a **desktop-first responsive product page** for a fictional laundry detergent product.
 This project was built to demonstrate proficiency in **HTML**, **CSS**, and **Flexbox**.
-It serves as a simple yet effective product landing page for showcasing the features of ReadyKlean.
+It serves as a simple yet effective product landing page for showcasing the features of TidyKlean.

 ## **Project Features**
 - **Responsive Design**: Mobile-friendly design, optimized for desktop viewing first.